Weight Loss Surgery

 It’s important to note that your weight loss isn’t directly related to the size of your remaining stomach.
 The change to gut hormones will facilitate weight loss whether you have a relatively ‘tight’ or ‘loose’ sleeve.

-At a high level we can say that the combination of restriction (a smaller stomach) and changes to the gut hormones are the cause.
+At a high level, we can say that the combination of restriction (a smaller stomach) and changes to the gut hormones are the cause.

-When we look more closely, there are three effects that we know about in relation to the change in gut hormones.
+When we look more closely, there are effects that we know about in relation to the change in gut hormones.

 - Ghrelin – we know that when the sleeve is done the amount of ghrelin produced by the body reduces.

-The combination of these factors will both reduce and change the appetite of the majority of patients so that about 90% are successful with sleeve surgery.
+This will both reduce and change the appetite of the majority of patients so that about 90% are successful with sleeve surgery.
 Patients will often say that their taste for food changed immediately.

-As with all weight loss surgery though, the key to long term success is to embed the right diet and eating habits in the years immediately after surgery in order that you can sustain those behaviours long term, when we know the immediate benefits of the procedures will start to diminish.
-So, aftercare and support are just as important for sleeve patients as they are for those who have the other weight loss procedures.
+As with all weight loss surgery though, the key to long-term success is to embed the right diet and eating habits in the years immediately after surgery in order that you can sustain those behaviours long term, when we know the immediate benefits of the procedures will start to diminish.
+So, aftercare and support are just as important for sleeve patients as they are for those who have other weight loss procedures.